mohammad-a-hossain/mernblog-practice/README.md

 - yarn add bcrypt
 - use in authController

-8. use express validation
+8. use express validation //not done
-- install (yarn add/install --save express-validator)
+- install (yarn add/install --save express-validator)//yarn add express-validator
 - use express validator in database server side
+- use playground page for practising express validator
+- use custorm validator in validator.js